ERDDAP

 necessary.

-RAIDs vs. Regular Hard Drives -
+RAIDs versus Regular Hard Drives —

 If a large dataset or a group of datasets are not heavily used,